Hughav92/PhD_Thesis_Obsidian_Vault/Publish Pages/Homepage.md

 	- #finished-work - These pages are the final submitted forms of my work.
 This includes, for example, published papers or thesis chapters.
 	- #literature-note - These pages contain metadata on and summaries of literature that I have read, as well as tabular summaries of relevant literature.
 - Picking a page that looks interesting from the sidebar to the left.
-- Exploring the graph view, which shows the links between individual pages, from the sidebar to the right.
+- Exploring the graph view in the sidebar to the right, which shows the links between individual pages.
 For each page there is a small graph view showing all the pages which are linked to the current page.
 However, if you click on the icon "Global Graph", this will show the links between all pages on this site.
 I'm currently working on colour-coding these nodes according to category.

 # Daily Note